CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 Although, CBD is a derivative that is extracted, it is not in its natural form of hemp.
 You could overdo pet CBD Oil and as we said above, check for side effects.

 Side effects of CBD oil for pets include dry mouth / excessive drinking, vomiting, impaired mental function, dizziness, overactive appetite.
 And if you use long-term, check the liver enzymes by getting blood work done.
+Make sure you talk to your vet about potential drug interactions if your pet is taking another medication.

 Alternatives or enhancements to CBD oil for dogs/ cats